Cloud Computing In Education

 3. No expensive hardware required.
 Cloud-based applications can be run on Internet browsers, but most are compatible with mobile devices as well.
 This means that schools and students do not necessarily need to own expensive computers—a $50 smartphone can access these applications just as well as a $500 laptop.
 Students also don’t need to purchase external storage devices as there are plenty of companies, like Google, that offer free cloud-based storage.

 4. No expensive software required.
 One of the biggest advantages of cloud-based computing is the software-as-a-service (SaaS) model.
 Many software programs are now available either free or on a low-cost subscription basis, which substantially lowers the cost of essential applications for students.
-For example, instead of purchasing a single Microsoft Office student license for $140, students and their families can purchase a cloud-based subscription for five computers and five mobile devices for only $10 per month.
+For example, instead of purchasing a single Microsoft office student license for 0, students and their families can purchase a cloud-based subscription for five computers and five mobile devices for only $10 per month.
 Even better, they can use Google Docs for free.
 Institutions can also save big by using SaaS applications—traditional learning management systems can cost upwards of $50,000 or more, but cloud-based learning management systems like ProProfs’ Training Maker are available starting at $60 a month with no per-user fee.